codeasus/mads/README.md

-# M.A.D.S - A repository dedicated to M.athematical problems, A.lgorithms and D.ata S.tructures.
+# M.A.D.S - M.athematical problems, A.lgorithms and D.ata S.tructures.